likhithraj005/Spring_Security_Vault/README.md

 - PostgreSQL
 - JWT
 - OAuth2 (GitHub, Google)
-- Mail API (OTP support)
+- JavaMailSender using the Brevo API (OTP support)
-- Swagger UI for API documentation
+- Swagger UI and Postman for API documentation
 - Used Docker to containerize the Spring Boot project and deployed it on Render

 **Frontend:**